 Introduction to PostgreSQL Update

-PostgreSQL update statement is used to update the existing data from the table, we use the update statement to update the existing data from the table.
-Update query is used to modify the existing data from the table, we have used where clause with update statement to modify or update the selected rows if we have not used update statement all rows will be updated from the table.
-The update statement is very useful and important in PostgreSQL to modify the existing rows from the table.
-If we have to update the existing row after table creation then we have to use an update statement.
+PostgreSQL update statement is used to update the existing data from the table; we use the update statement to update the existing data from the table.
+Update query is used to modify the existing data from the table; we have used the where clause with an update statement to modify or update the selected rows if we have not used an update statement, all rows will be updated from the table.
+The update statement is beneficial and important in PostgreSQL to modify the existing rows from the table.
+We must use an update statement if we have to update the existing row after table creation.

 Syntax